DinoChiesa/ApigeeEdge-Java-WsSec-Signature/callout/README.md

 ## Note

 You cannot "pretty print" the signed payload and get a successful verification.
-I found that inserting a space between SignedInfo and CanonicalizationMethod in the header causes the signature verification to fail.
+Modifying the whitespace within the SignedInfo element in the header causes the signature verification to fail.

 A full signed payload looks like this:
 ```